jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

 # Hypothesis 1A

-## Association between PGSs for psychopathology and ACEs

-### Define function to format results for the association between PGSs for psychopathology and ACEs
+## Define function to format results for the association between PGSs for psychopathology and ACEs

 ``` r
 format_res <- function(adhd, alcohol, antisocial, anxiety, autism, bipolar, depression, schizophrenia) {